Macrometacorp/docs/docs/release-notes/17-10-release-notes.md

 ## Bug Fixes

-- BILL-261 - Corrected billing issues relating to underreported usage.
+- BILL-261 - Corrected billing issues relating to usage reporting.
 - GUI-876 - Fixed the **Index Storage** value and removed **Replication metrics** from the dashboard.